dimailn/vrf/README.md

  ## Object binding

-Binding to an object is the cornerstone of vrf.
+The cornerstone of vrf is the binding to an object.
 This concept assumes that instead of defining a v-model for a field each time, you do a binding once — entirely on the form object, and simply inform each component of the form what the name of the field to which it is attached is called.
 Due to this knowledge, the form can take on the tasks of internationalization and display of validations (whereas when determining the v-model for each field, you are forced to do it yourself).

 ```vue
 <template>